minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

    The field must specify a Kubernetes opaque secret whose data payload ``config.env`` contains each MinIO environment variable you want to set.

-   The YAML includes an object ``kind: Secret`` with ``metadata.name: storage-configuration`` that sets the root username, password, erasure parity settings, and enables Tenant Console.
+   The YAML includes an object ``kind: Secret`` with ``metadata.name: storage-configuration`` that enables the Tenant Console and sets the root username, root password, and erasure parity settings.

    Modify this as needed to reflect your Tenant requirements.